Bims-sh/twerkgrowth/README.md

 # TwerkGrowth Plugin
 TwerkGrowth is a Minecraft 1.20 plugin that allows players to grow trees and plants by twerking on them.
-It adds a fun and unique way to interact with the game's environment and encourages players to engage in creative and entertaining gameplay.
+It adds a fun and unique way to interact with the game's environment.

-Heavily inspired by the idea of the [TwerkItMeal](https://github.com/ticticboooom/TwerkItMeal) mod which had its last release for Minecraft 1.16.4.
+Heavily inspired by the idea of the [TwerkItMeal](https://github.com/ticticboooom/TwerkItMeal) mod which had its last release for Minecraft 1.16.4 back in July of 2022.

 ## Table of Contents
 - [Features](#features)